 • Phase (phase modulation)

 Think of it as a DJ mixing tracks.
-Just as a DJ adjusts volume, pitch, and timing, laser modulation systems tweak these properties to create the desired effect.
+Just as a DJ adjusts volume, pitch, and timing, laser modulators tweak these properties to create the desired effect.

 1. Amplitude Modulation (AM):